mgdawber/dawbs.co.uk/README.md

 # dawbs.co.uk

-A portfolio site for documenting projects, drawings and the occasional animation.
+> A portfolio site for documenting projects, drawings and the occasional animation.

+The included binary is a simple C program that reads html files and outputs them to a public directory.

+![preview][preview]

 ## Getting Started